codecapsules-io/codecapsules-docs/docs/tutorials/build-flask-htmx-app.md

 ### Initialize an Empty Git Repository

-While in the project’s root folder, enter the command, `git init` to initialize a `git` repository.
+While in the project’s root folder, enter the command `git init` to initialize a `git` repository.
 This will allow you to track changes to your app as you build it.

-Create a `.gitignore` file and within the file add the line below:
+Create a `.gitignore` file and add the line below to it:

 ```
 env/
 ```

-This excludes the `env` folder from being tracked by git as we only want to track changes in our project files.
+This excludes the `env` folder from being tracked by Git, as we only want to track changes in our project files.

 ### Linking to GitHub

 Head over to [GitHub](https://github.com/) and create a new repository.
-Then in your project's root folder run the command below from the terminal replacing the `username` and `repository_name` with your own values from GitHub.
+Then, in your project's root folder, run the command below from the terminal, replacing `username` and `repository_name` with your own values from GitHub.

 ```sh
 git remote add origin git@github.com:username/repository_name.git